 Good posture = the absence of unnecessary involuntary tension in the body.

 Think about it…

-If you would like to learn how to eliminate SMA and improve your posture using simple Somatic Exercises get in touch.
+If you would like to learn how to eliminate SMA and improve your posture using simple Somatic Movements check out my online learning options here.

 *Reciprocal Inhibition: contraction in a muscle is accompanied by a loss of tone or by relaxation in the antagonistic muscle.